 WHY YOU SHOULD VISIT

 This property is part of the Baileys Harbor Boreal Forest and Wetlands landscape where northern plants, animals and forests can thrive far south of where they are normally found.
 It is home to migratory songbirds like the Blackburnian warbler and other wildlife.

 WHY THE NATURE CONSERVANCY SELECTED THIS SITE

 WHAT TNC HAS DONE/IS DOING

-TNC purchased the property in December 2017.
-When the land is designated as an SNA, it will almost double the size of this unique and diverse natural area.
-The acquisition also improved public access to the SNA by connecting formerly-isolated parcels of land.
-Funding for the acquisition was provided by a grant from the U.S. Fish & Wildlife Service through the Great Lakes Restoration Initiative, a grant from Wisconsin’s Knowles-Nelson Stewardship Program and donations from TNC supporters.
+TNC purchased the property in December 2017, with a grant from the U.S. Fish & Wildlife Service through the Great Lakes Restoration Initiative, a grant from Wisconsin’s Knowles-Nelson Stewardship Program and donations from TNC supporters.